matDOTviguier/bresse/README.md

 # Bresse
-Bresse is a Python 3 _parametric_ endpoint service client (checker).
+Bresse is a Python 3 _parametric_ and _synchronous cycling_ endpoint service client (checker).

 ## How it works ?
 Bresse is a Python 3 scripts called via a syncrhonous (cron) way.
 It acts in postitive logic as a standard client.
 While beeing an endpoint test for many services it MUST replies OK _xor_ NOK on each service tested at each run.
 It MUST send DRYRUN.OK on a dry run at each start and as the always first test in order to validate cyclic rythm of runs.
+Each endpoint has to send a cyclic mail that contains NOK in front of a failed test.
+Connected via Microsoft 365 solution stack (at least Exchange/Outlook/Power Automate) it can act as a positive logic supervisor.

 Bresse cannot works alone.
 It MUST be integrated into a cluster of computers.
 Each computer has to be connected via a different netowk provider in order to test endpoints in a manner that services are reachable from each provider.